jiajunxu/ECE470/README.md

 ========================================================================================
 ## Week2
-Steps to reproduce the results in the following vidoe on Mac OS macOS High Sierra for the second week:
+Steps to reproduce the results in the following video on Mac OS macOS High Sierra for the second week:
 * https://youtu.be/mMlMBneSkos

 1. Open V-rep by typing the following line in the terminal under the VREP folder, and make sure the VREP is at version 3.5